Establishing Your CLEP Policy

 - What type of credit is granted for each exam?
 For example, does the credit granted for CLEP satisfy major requirements, core requirements, or general education requirements?
 Is course exemption granted for a successful score?

 - Are there any time restrictions for accepting this credit?

-- How many credit hours can be earned through credit-by-examination (for all exams taken and for each exam)?
+- How many credit hours can be earned through credit by exam (for all exams taken and for each exam)?

 - Is your CLEP policy comparable to your policy for accepting credit transferred from another institution?

 - What documentation do you require in order to accept CLEP credit transferred from another institution?